Optimising data to optimise your company

 IBP is the biggest step change that this business has experienced in a long time.
 It is now the primary business management process powered by a single version of the truth.

-In the areas where there were problems, tangible benefits are being seen, customer service which Xtrac’s reputation was built on, is further improving and under much greater control, the inventory is more balanced, and the reduced firefighting has enabled the Commercial Team to focus greatly upon fulfilling the customers needs with the right products on time and thus fulfilling the key strategic objectives of business growth.
+In the areas where there were problems, tangible benefits are being seen.
+Customer service, which Xtrac’s reputation was built on, is further improving and under much greater control; the inventory is more balanced; and the reduced firefighting has helped the Commercial Team, which has been enabled to fulfill the key strategic objectives of business growth by delivering customers' needs with the right products on time.

 CEO Adrian Moore later said of the process: “IBP is the biggest step change that this business has experienced in a long time.
 It is now the primary business management process powered by a single version of the truth.”